Thibault-GAREL/AI_snake_DQN_version/README.md

 Here, we can see that over 100 steps, the best path have been found (in just more than 5 min).

 It is more **hesitant** for the borrowed path but **adapts better** to different circuits than **Genetic algorithm** such as [AI_driving_genetic_version](https://github.com/Thibault-GAREL/AI_driving_genetic_version) !
+-->
 ---

 ## ⚙️ How it works
-🎮 The AI controls a car in a Pygame environment with basic physics and obstacles.
+🎮 The AI controls the snake in a Pygame environment with basic physics and obstacles.

 🧠 It uses a Deep Q-Network to estimate the best action to take from any given state.

-🧾 Inputs include distance to next checkpoint, velocity, distance to obstacles, and relative angles to next checkpoint.
+🧾 Inputs include the distance to the border, food, and tail in all 8 cardinal directions.

-🎯 Rewards are given based on life time, distance to the next checkpoint, avoiding collisions, velocity to encourage speed and reaching checkpoints.
+🎯 Rewards are given based on food eaten and are also negative when the snake hits a wall.
 ---

 ## 📂 Repository structure